Design it. Sell it. We print it.

 Select the right print colors

 When creating your design image, pay attention to the color mode.
-Our Product Creator accepts CMYK color files, however, they’ll convert to RBG, so the final result might be slightly different than expected.
+Our Product Creator accepts CMYK color files; however, they’ll convert to RGB, so the final result might be slightly different from what you saw on the screen.

 Don’t use bright and bold colors as the main selling point of your designs.
 Read about print colors in detail in our design guide.